emilianoyoung/ai/_posts/_archive/2019-12-20-artificial-intelligence-tracks-down-leukemia.md

 ---
 category: news
 title: "Artificial intelligence tracks down leukemia"
-excerpt: "this approach could support conventional diagnostics and possibly accelerate the beginning of therapy.
+excerpt: "Used in practice, this approach could support conventional diagnostics and possibly accelerate the beginning of therapy.
 The research results have been published in the journal iScience.
-Artificial intelligence is ..."
+Artificial intelligence is a much-discussed topic in medicine, especially in the field of diagnostics. \"We aimed to investigate the potential on the basis of a ..."
 publishedDateTime: 2019-12-20T16:54:00Z
 sourceUrl: https://medicalxpress.com/news/2019-12-artificial-intelligence-tracks-leukemia.html
 ampUrl: https://medicalxpress.com/news/2019-12-artificial-intelligence-tracks-leukemia.amp